The key to being an effective communicator is that you have to know how to listen. Active listening is crucial in our day to day to life.

 - An active listener takes the responsibility to think ahead of the speaker, anticipating what he or she is said to say next and what conclusion will be drawn from the words spoken once they are delivered.

-- The listener looks at the evidence the speaker uses to support his positions.
+The listener looks at the evidence the speaker uses to support his position.
 “Is this support correct?” the listener asks himself.
 “Is it enough to show that he was right?”

 - Throughout the talk, the listener “listens between the lines” in search of meaning that is not necessarily put into spoken words.